The Mens Room (radio show)

 The Men [sic] is an afternoon drive-time show airing on KISW (99.9 FM Seattle).
-The comedy and hot talk program first aired in 2005, and was nationally syndicated from 2017-2020.
+The comedy and hot talk program first aired in 2005, and was nationally syndicated from 2017 to 2020.
 The show's hosts are Miles Montgomery, Steve "The Thrill" Hill, and "Thee" Ted Smith, and is produced by Mike Hawk.

 History

-The Mens Room radio show began in Baltimore when program director Bill Pasha assembled current hosts Miles Montgomery and Steve Hill for a talk-based radio program called Out To Lunch, which ran from 2003-2005 on WXYV-FM with those hosts after Miles replaced Bill Rohland in October 2003.
+The Mens Room radio show began in Baltimore when program director Bill Pasha assembled current hosts Miles Montgomery and Steve Hill for a talk-based radio program called Out To Lunch, which ran from 2003 to 2005 on WXYV-FM with those hosts after Miles replaced Bill Rohland in October 2003.
 The show moved to Seattle in the spring of 2005, and first aired on 100.7 The Buzz.
 The show then moved to 99.9 KISW, and eventually grew into the highest-rated afternoon show in all of Seattle.
 The show was a nationally syndicated radio program produced by Westwood One from 2017 into June 2020, before being dropped from Westwood One.